oracle/rwloadsim/src/SOURCES.md

 if codename is null, it executes directly.

 Expression are parsed such that the evaluation stack can either be saved as a code element (take assignment in a procedure as example) or can be directly executed during parse.
-If new operators (or built-in functions) are added, they need to be added in rwlexpression.yi, and in both rwlexprcomp.c and rwlexpreval.c.
+If new operators (or built-in functions) are added, they need to be added in the appropriate place in rwlparser.y and in both rwlexprcomp.c and rwlexpreval.c.
 Before expression evaluation, a scan through the stack is done to find the "dominant" type (sb8 or double) as some operators are executed differently depending on this.
 But in all cases, we always calculate both the integer and double result and its string representation.